-We are best known for our competitive pricing and over 95 years of experience working in Brooklyn, Queens, Manhattan and the Bronx.
-Call us for our professional and reliable services on all of your NYC DEP violation and notifications.
+We are best known for our competitive pricing and over 100 years of experience working in Brooklyn, Queens, Manhattan and the Bronx.
+Call us if you need emergency water main repair due to an NYC DEP violation or notice.

-Ten Day Notice: Most often the DEP issues a Ten Day Notice in response to the termination of water service following an emergency or a failure to respond to a previous notice.
-The property owner is required to respond to the DEP; a lack of response can result in the DEP returning to the site and permanently cutting off the service in question.
-Any Ten Day Notice will also come with a $500-$1000 charge that will appear on a future water bill.
+Ten-Day Notice: Most often the DEP issues a Ten-Day Notice in response to the termination of water service following an emergency or a failure to respond to previous notice.
+The property owner is required to respond to the DEP; a lack of response can result in the DEP returning to the site and permanently cutting off the water main service in question.
+Any Ten-Day Notice will also come with a $500-$1000 charge that will appear on a future water bill.
 The DEP charge is a result of the work performed while excavating the roadway to turn off your water service, where this may seem like a lot of money it is actually a fraction of the actual cost to complete the work.

 What to do if your 3-day notice was issued in error?